mrojass/ScapyProjects/README.md

 ScapyProjects
 =============

-This repo is used for Scapy projects, a packet builder and manipulator.
+This repo is used for Scapy projects, a Python packet builder and manipulator.
 Ex: Scapytain, UTScapy, Wifitap